-This material contains general commentary, and market colour.
-The material does not constitute investment advice.
+This material contains general commentary only and is not intended to constitute or be relied upon as personal financial advice.
+To the extent that this material contains any general advice, it has been prepared without taking into account your objectives, financial situation or needs, and because of this, you should, before acting on it, consider the appropriateness of the advice, having regard to your objectives, financial situation and needs, and, the disclosure documents (including any product disclosure statement) of any financial product you may consider.
 Certain types of transactions, including those involving futures, options and high yield securities give rise to substantial risk and are not suitable for all investors.
 We recommend that you seek your own independent legal or financial advice before proceeding with any investment decision.
-This information has been prepared without taking account of your objectives, financial situation or needs.
 This material may contain material provided by third parties.
 While such material is published with the necessary permission none of Westpac or its related entities accepts any responsibility for the accuracy or completeness of any such material.
 Although we have made every effort to ensure the information is free from error, none of Westpac or its related entities warrants the accuracy, adequacy or completeness of the information, or otherwise endorses it in any way.
 Except where contrary to law, Westpac and its related entities intend by this notice to exclude liability for the information.
 The information is subject to change without notice and none of Westpac or its related entities is under any obligation to update the information or correct any inaccuracy which may become apparent at a later date.
-The information contained in this material does not constitute an offer, as officiation of an offer, or an inducement to subscribe for, purchase or sell any financial instrument or to enter a legally binding contract.
+The information contained in this material does not constitute an offer, a solicitation of an offer, or an inducement to subscribe for, purchase or sell any financial instrument or to enter a legally binding contract.
 Past performance is not a reliable indicator of future performance.
 Whilst every effort has been taken to ensure that the assumptions on which the forecasts are based are reasonable, the forecasts may be affected by incorrect assumptions or by known or unknown risks and uncertainties.
 The ultimate outcomes may differ substantially from these forecasts.